 - Point of Sale: 16% CAGR (Compound Annual Growth Rate)

-But what are digital wallets
+But what are digital wallets?

-Digital wallets are applications that securely store payment credentials, allowing consumers to pay for goods and services in e-commerce and physical stores simply, fast and safe.
-Worldpay's classification broadly includes digital wallets that facilitate card transactions, stored value wallets and mobile money wallets, and includes global brands such as Alipay, Apple Pay, Google Pay,M-Pesa and PayPal, as well as local and regional digital wallets.
-In 2023, digital wallets accounted for 50% of global e-commerce spending (> US$ 3,1 trillion) and 30% of global spending on POS (> US$ 10,8 trillion
+Digital wallets are applications that securely store payment credentials, allowing consumers to pay for goods and services online and in physical stores in a simple, fast, and secure manner.
+Worldpay's classification broadly includes pass-through digital wallets that facilitate card transactions, stored value wallets, and mobile money wallets, and includes global brands such as Alipay, Apple Pay, Google Pay, M-Pesa, and PayPal, as well as local and regional digital wallets.
+In 2023, digital wallets accounted for 50% of global e-commerce spending (> US$ 3.1 trillion) and 30% of global point-of-sale spending (> US$ 10.8 trillion).

-Latin America – Highlights in payment methods
+Latin America – Highlights in payment methods:

-· Already in Colombia, A2A payments (Account to Account) accounted for 25% of the e-commerce value in 2023, and should grow 20% CAGR between 2023-2027
+· In Colombia, “A2A” (Account to Account) payments represented 25% of the value of e-commerce in 2023, and are expected to grow at a 20% CAGR between 2023-2027.

 Global – Highlights